AlexeyMK/alexeymk.com/_posts/2014-12-26-things-missed-from-living-in-the-future.md

 ---
 layout: post
-title: Things I miss about living in the future.
 published: false
 tags:
+- reflections
-- reflection
+- personal-productivity
+title: Things I miss about living in the future.
 ---

 Things I miss about living in the Future